 The theme of food and community runs throughout RLS’s 52-year history and humble beginnings as mushroom farmers.
-The family-owned company has deep ties to the communities it serves.
+Our family-owned company has deep ties to the communities we serve.
 And these communities continue to expand across the U.S. through their growing network of cold storage facilities and transportation services in New Jersey, Pennsylvania and Utah.

 “There are families in need all around us.
 They can be anyone in the community and you wouldn’t necessarily know it,” Leo says.
 “Pallets 4 Plates ties into our roots as a company and our culture and way of looking after our community.”

-RLS Logistics team members are looking to make a bigger impact than ever this year.
+RLS Logistics is looking to make a bigger impact than ever this year.
 The company’s growth mode means more pallets will move and more plates will be donated.
 With the company’s consistent year-over-year growth and continuous national expansion, more families in more communities everywhere stand to benefit.

-To keep track of this year’s pallet count and learn what good works are on RLS’s plate, visit www.rlslogistics.com
+Check back with our website to keep track of this year’s pallet count and learn what good works are on RLS’s plate.